spencer-cdw/redhat-training/rhcsa/rh124/4-file-descriptors.md

 ```

-## Pipline
+## Pipeline

-when combining redirection and pipelineing, the shell setsup the entire pipeline first, then redirects output.
+When combining redirection and pipelineing, the shell sets up the entire pipeline first, then redirects output.

 for example the following will not work because 'less' does not receive the output